-Pupils should know How Jigsaw provides the solution Families and people who care for me R1 that families are important for children growing up because they can give love, security and stability.
-R2 the characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives.
-R3 that others' families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children's families are also characterised by love and care.
-R4 that stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children's security as they grow up.
-R6 how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed All of these aspects are covered in lessons within the Puzzles Relationships Changing Me Celebrating Difference Being Me in My World Caring friendships R7 how important friendships are in making us feel happy and secure, and how people choose and make friends R8 the characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharing interests and experiences and support with problems and difficulties R9 that healthy friendships are positive and welcoming towards others and do not make others feel lonely or excluded R10 that most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened, and that resorting to violence is never right
+Pupils should know How Jigsaw provides the solution Families and people who care for me All of these aspects are covered in lessons within the Puzzles Relationships Changing Me Celebrating Difference Being Me in My World Caring friendships R7 how important friendships are in making us feel happy and secure, and how people choose and make friends R8 the characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharing interests and experiences and support with problems and difficulties R9 that healthy friendships are positive and welcoming towards others and do not make others feel lonely or excluded R10 that most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened, and that resorting to violence is never right R11 how to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, managing conflict, how to manage these situations and how to seek help and advice from others, if needed Respectful relationships R12 the importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs R13 practical steps they can take in a range of different contexts to improve or support respectful relationships R14 the conventions of courtesy and manners R15 the importance of self-respect and how this links to their own happiness R16 that in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority

-R11 how to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, managing conflict, how to manage these situations and how to seek help and advice from others, if needed Respectful R12 the importance of respecting others, even when they are very different from them (for example, relationships physically, in character, personality or backgrounds), or make different choices or have different relationships preferences or beliefs R13 practical steps they can take in a range of different contexts to improve or support respectful relationships R14 the conventions of courtesy and manners R15 the importance of self-respect and how this links to their own happiness R16 that in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority R17 about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help R18 what a stereotype is, and how stereotypes can be unfair, negative or destructive R19 the importance of permission-seeking and giving in relationships with friends, peers and adults Online • R20 that people sometimes behave differently online, including by pretending to be someone they are not.
-All of these aspects are covered in relationships R21 that the same principles apply to online relationships as to face-to-face relationships, including the lessons within the Puzzles importance of respect for others online including when we are anonymous. • R22 the rules and principles for keeping safe online, how to recognise risks, harmful content and contact, Relationships and how to report them.
-Changing Me Celebrating Difference Being safe R25what sorts of boundaries are appropriate in friendships with peers and others (including in a digital) All of these aspects are covered in context). lessons within the Puzzles • R26 about the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe.
-Relationships • R27 that each person's body belongs to them, and the differences between appropriate and inappropriate Changing MeCelebrating Difference or unsafe physical, and other, contact. • Celebrating Difference R28 how to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know.
+R17 about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help R18 what a stereotype is, and how stereotypes can be unfair, negative or destructive R19 the importance of permission-seeking and giving in relationships with friends, peers and adults Online relationships R20 that people sometimes behave differently online, including by pretending to be someone they are not.
+R21 that the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online including when we are anonymous.
+R22 the rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them.
+All of these aspects are covered in lessons within the Puzzles Relationships Changing Me Celebrating Difference Being safe R25what sorts of boundaries are appropriate in friendships with peers and others (including in a digital context).
+R26 about the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe.
+R27 that each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact.
+R28 how to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know.
 R29 how to recognise and report feelings of being unsafe or feeling bad about any adult.
-R30 how to each for advise or holy for the green was a set horse and to keep the ingrential the green hours.
-R30 how to ask for advice or help for themselves or others, and to keep trying until they are heard, R31 how to ask for advice or help for themselves or others, and to keep trying until they are heard, R31 how to report concerns or abuse, and the vocabulary and confidence needed to do so.
-R32 where to get a drive a few like a sheet and confidence needed to do so.
+R30 how to ask for advice or help for themselves or others, and to keep trying until they are heard, R31 how to report concerns or abuse, and the vocabulary and confidence needed to do so.
 R32 where to get advice e.g. family, school and/or other sources.
+All of these aspects are covered in lessons within the Puzzles Relationships Changing Me Celebrating Difference